Switching Digital Analytics Platforms

 Switching Vendors

-Changing digital analytics platforms within an organization is difficult.
+Changing platforms within an organization is difficult.
 Even when organizations don’t feel like they are getting value from their current digital analytics platform, they tend to keep it because switching to a new platform often includes the following:

 • Reimplementation – Instrumenting a new digital analytics platform normally requires retagging your website or mobile app.